La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 > **la .alis. cu jinvi le du'u le prenu cu cizra**
 > _Alice has an opinion that the person is strange._

 By default the main relation of sentence asserts some information.
 Relations inside places or relations that are relative relations may not be asserted.
-In the last example that the man is crazy is not asserted by the speaker.
+In the last example that the man is strange is not asserted by the speaker.
 It's only Alice's opinion.

 The interjection **ju'a** makes the relation asserted by the speaker.
 The first sentence can be thus rephrased as: